saleor/saleor-docs/docs/advanced/translations.md

 > **Note**
 >
-> Remember to set `unique_together` on the `product` and `language_code`, there should be only one translation per product and per language.
+> Remember to set `unique_together` on the `product` and `language_code`; there should be only one translation per product and per language.

 > **Warning**
 >
 > `ModelTranslation` fields must always take the same arguments as the existing translatable model.
-> For example, inconsistency in `max_length` attribute could lead to UI bugs when translation settings are switched on.
+> For example, inconsistency in the `max_length` attribute could lead to UI bugs when translation settings are switched on.

 ## Using a `ModelTranslation`